Passwordless Banking: A Deeper Look at the Benefits of Biometric Authentication and Liveness Detection

 According to Gartner, “Biometric authentication cannot and does not depend on the secrecy of biometric traits, but instead relies on the difficulty of impersonating the living person presenting the trait to a capture device (‘sensor’).
 This latter point is not widely known, leading to some common misconceptions, reinforced by limited presentation attack detection (PAD) in consumer devices and publicity about successful attacks against Apple Touch ID, Samsung swipe sensors, Android face recognition and so on.”

-You’ve probably heard the criticism that “you can’t change your fingerprint or face if it’s ever compromised.”
+You’ve probably heard that among the disadvantages of biometrics is that “you can’t change your fingerprint or face if it’s ever compromised.”
 True – you can’t change your biometric traits like you can a password.
-However, the notion that should a cybercriminal steal your biometric data they will successfully pass the corresponding authentication challenge at the point of biometric capture is a mistaken one.
+However, the notion that should a cybercriminal or hacker steal your biometric data they will successfully pass the corresponding authentication challenge at the point of biometric capture is a mistaken one.

 1. You can’t literally steal someone’s live face/fingerprint/etc.1 – Horror movies aside, in reality cybercriminals don’t usually seek to remove (i.e., “steal”) someone’s face or fingerprint from their body.
-Well-designed biometric systems don’t literally “store” a user’s face or fingerprint.
-Instead, they store a mathematical representation of the biometric sample enrolled in the system (referred to as a template).
+Well-designed biometric identification systems don’t literally “store” a user’s face or fingerprint.
+Instead, face and fingerprint biometrics store a mathematical representation of the biometric sample enrolled in the system (referred to as a template).
 The mathematical representation alone is worthless at the point of capture (see the highlighted point number one in the image below).

 From ISO/IEC 30107-1:2016(E)